Right Now, Wrong Then: Reception

-Critical reception
+Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 92% based on 48 reviews, and an average rating of 7.5/10.
-The website's critical consensus reads, "Right Now, Wrong Then offers diverging perspectives on a chance meeting -- and thought-provoking observations on human interactions in general."
-On Metacritic, the film has a weighted average score of 81 out of 100, based on 16 critics, indicating "universal acclaim".
-In 2020, The Guardian ranked it number 6 among the classics of modern South Korean Cinema.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 92% based on 49 reviews, with an average rating of 7.5/10.
+The website's critics consensus reads, "Right Now, Wrong Then offers diverging perspectives on a chance meeting – and thought-provoking observations on human interactions in general."
+Metacritic, which uses a weighted average, assigned the film a score of 81 out of 100, based on 16 critics, indicating "universal acclaim".

+In 2020, The Guardian ranked it number six among the classics of modern South Korean Cinema.